FreeTweetsApp/FreeTweets/README.md

 - **Configurable Nitter instance**, with automatic failover so the app keeps working as instances come and go.
 - Clean, native SwiftUI, built for macOS.
 Click a post to open it on X; right-click to copy.
-- Follows and settings persist locally between launches — nothing is ever uploaded.
+- Follows and settings persist locally between launches.
+Nothing is ever uploaded.

 ## Screenshots